 - 1. Responsible business practices in accordance with the United Nations Global Compact Principles for Business. - 2.
-Active consideration of environmental and/or social issues through proxy voting applied in line with the Investment Manager's ESG Principles and Guidelines document-website link detailed below. - 3.
-Managed greenhouse gas emissions intensity as measured by the Fund's Weighted Average Carbon Intensity ('WACI') and an aim for this to be lower than that of MSCI All Country Small Cap Index (the 'Index')
+Minimum environmental and/or social standards achieved through the exclusion of business activities that the Investment Manager has deemed to be harmful to the environment and society respectively. - 3.
+Active consideration of environmental and/or social issues through proxy voting applied in line with the Investment Manager's Stewardship Principles and Guidelines website link detailed below. - 4.
+Managed greenhouse gas emissions intensity as measured by the Fund's Weighted Average Carbon Intensity ('WACI') and an aim for this to be lower is lower than S&P 500 Index (the 'Index')